Do the receptive fields in the primary visual cortex span a variability over the degree of elongation of the receptive fields?: Summary and discussion

-By comparisons with previously established results by Nauhaus {\em et al.\/}\ (\citeyear{NauBenCarRin09-Neuron}), we have in Section~\ref{sec-rel-biol-vision} demonstrated that the predictions from our theory are consistent with general behaviour of visual neurons in the primary visual cortex, in that the orientation tuning is broader near the pinwheels, while the orientation selectivity becomes sharper further away.

-By combining these two results, if we, would take the liberty of assuming that it would be unlikely for the population of receptive fields to exhibit a strong variability in the orientational selectivity of the receptive fields, without also similarly exhibiting a coupled variability in the eccentricity or the the degree of elongation of the receptive fields, then we would have possible indirect support for a previously formulated biological hypothesis in (Lindeberg \citeyear{Lin23-FrontCompNeuroSci}), stating that the family of receptive field shapes should span the degrees of freedom in the natural geometric image transformations.
-That way of assumption-based reasoning would then specifically imply indirect support for the hypothesis that the receptive field shapes should span a sufficiently wide range of ratios between the scale parameters in the directions perpendicular to {\em vs.\/}\ parallel with the preferred orientation of the receptive field, to support affine covariance of the family of visual receptive fields.
+We have compared results from theoretical analysis of the orientation selectivity properties of the affine Gaussian derivative model (Section~\ref{sec-conn-ori-sel-elong}) with experimental results by Nauhaus {\em et al.\/}\ (\citeyear{NauBenCarRin09-Neuron}) on broadly {\em vs.\/} sharply tuned visual neurons (Figure~\ref{fig-nauhaus-ori-tun-meas}) and by Goris {\em et al.\/}\ (\citeyear{GorSimMov15-Neuron}) on rather uniform distributions of the resultant values from orientation selectivity curves (Figure~\ref{fig-goris-orient-select-stat}).
+Thereby, we have found potential support for one of the dimensions of variability in a biological hypothesis formulated in Lindeberg (\citeyear{Lin23-FrontCompNeuroSci}), stating that the family of receptive field shapes ought to span the degrees of freedom in the natural geometric image transformations.
+This potential support rests on the assumption, that it should be unlikely for the population of receptive fields to show strong variability in orientation selectivity, without also showing similar variability in eccentricity or elongation.

-Without explicitly relying on expressing such an explicit assumption, regarding whether the visual receptive fields in the primary visual cortex could be well modelled by affine Gaussian derivative based receptive fields, we can, however, firmly state that the biological measurements performed by Nauhaus {\em et al.\/}\ (\citeyear{NauBenCarRin09-Neuron}) are, in combination with the theoretical results summarized in Section~\ref{sec-conn-ori-sel-elong}, consistent with the hypothesis that the receptive fields should span a variability in the eccentricity of the receptive fields.
-In this respect, the measurements that demonstrate a strong variability in orientation selectivity would specifically be consistent with the theoretically based hypothesis formulated in (Lindeberg \citeyear{Lin23-FrontCompNeuroSci}), that the receptive fields in the primary visual cortex should span the variability of receptive field shapes under spatial affine transformations.
+Without explicitly relying on expressing such an explicit assumption, regarding whether the visual receptive fields in the primary visual cortex could be well modelled by affine Gaussian derivative based receptive fields, we can, however, firmly state that the biological measurements performed by Nauhaus {\em et al.\/}\ (\citeyear{NauBenCarRin09-Neuron}) and by Goris {\em et al.\/} (\citeyear{GorSimMov15-Neuron}) are, in combination with the theoretical results summarized in Section~\ref{sec-conn-ori-sel-elong}, consistent with the hypothesis that the receptive fields should span a variability in the eccentricity of the receptive fields, and more widely consistent with the hypothesis about affine covariant receptive fields.